-Erica holds BMus, ARCM Diploma and FTCL Diploma, ESA Suzuki Voice Level 5 teacher, (DBS fully checked).
+Erica holds BMus, ARCM Diploma and FTCL Diploma, ESA Diploma Suzuki Voice, PGCT Professional Voice Practice (DBS fully checked).

-The program has been developed in Finland since 1986 by Dr. Päivi Kukkamäki.
-The original Suzuki voice students have followed in the program for 32 years already.
+The Suzuii Voice has been developed in Finland since 1986 by Dr. Päivi Kukkamäki.

 What starts in childhood is an acceptance of classical music and singing styles which are not usually introduced to students until much later.
 They learn to be relaxed natural singers – a great building block for the development of mature vocal students.
 Natural, silent breathing is encouraged and developed along with repertoire.